 The Forester’s cabin is a straight-forward, frill-free affair with a good driving position and great outward visibility.
 Our Touring model’s interior was nicely finished with caramel-colored leather on the seats, door panels, and dash; textured plastic trim layered on the rest of the cabin looked and felt of high quality, too, while glossy-black plastic on the center stack and the chromed and matte-metallic plastic trims spruced things up quite well.
 The back seat is plenty spacious (there is no third-row option), and even adults should find the bench seat a comfortable perch for road trips.
 We fit 11 of our carry-on suitcases behind the back seat and a whopping 23 with the back seats folded.
 That’s more than either the CX-5 or the RAV4 could muster, but the CR-V maxed out at 25 carry-ons with its rear seats stowed.

 Infotainment and Connectivity

 All Forester models come standard with a touchscreen infotainment system using Subaru’s latest Starlink interface.
 Base, Premium, and Sport models come standard with a 6.5-inch display, but a larger 8.0-inch unit is optional on the Sport and standard on the Limited and Touring models.
 Two USB ports are provided for front-seat passengers; two more are optional and reside on the back of the center console, giving rear-seat passengers a way to juice their smartphones.
-Navigation is available only on the Limited and Touring, but for those who decide to stick with a lower model, Apple CarPlay and Android Auto capability are both standard and can provide turn-by-turn directions broadcast from the user’s device.
+Navigation is optional, but for those who decide to stick with a lower model, Apple CarPlay and Android Auto capability are both standard and can provide turn-by-turn directions broadcast from the user’s device.
 Onboard Wi-Fi via a 4G LTE data connection is standard on all but the base Forester.

 Safety and Driver-Assistance Features